Lauriethefish/Quest-Discord-Presence-Client/README.md

 ## Windows
 1. Download the installer for the [latest release](https://github.com/Lauriethefish/Quest-Discord-Presence-Client/releases/latest).
 2. Run the installer, and when you finish it, the config file will be opened.
-3. Replace the area inside the quotes where it says ``REPLACE WITH QUEST IP`` with your Quest's IP address.
+3. Replace the area inside the quotes where it says ``REPLACE WITH QUEST IP`` with your Quest's IP address. (found in SideQuest)
 4. Save the config file.
 (CTRL+S)
 5. Go to the start menu, type in Quest Discord Presence Client and run the application.
 This won't open a window, as it runs in the background.

 ## Linux and MacOS
 1. Download the correct ZIP file for your operating system from [here](https://github.com/Lauriethefish/Quest-Discord-Presence-Client/releases/latest).
 2. Extract the ZIP somewhere on your computer.
-3. Edit ``config.json``, and replace the area inside the quotes where it says ``REPLACE WITH QUEST IP`` with your Quest's IP address.
+3. Edit ``config.json``, and replace the area inside the quotes where it says ``REPLACE WITH QUEST IP`` with your Quest's IP address. (found in SideQuest)
 4. Save the config.
 5. Run the ``Quest-Discord-Presence-Client`` to start querying the Quest.